 support SHA-2 as defined in RFC 4509 and RFC 5702; and

-properly handle the security concerns enumerated in RFC 6840 Section 4.
+properly handle the security concerns enumerated in RFC 6840, Section 4.

-Effective March 15th, 2026: CAs MUST NOT use local policy to disable DNSSEC validation on any DNS query associated CAA record lookups.
+Effective 2026-03-15: CAs MUST NOT use local policy to disable DNSSEC validation on any DNS query associated CAA record lookups.